The best prepaid mobile plans in Australia (October 2024)

 How we chose the best prepaid mobile plan:

-• We ranked prepaid mobile plans with at least 60GB of base data then used dollar-to-data comparisons to find the best value.
+• We ranked prepaid mobile plans with at least 60GB of base data (capped at $55 monthly spend) then used dollar-to-data comparisons to find the best value.
 More widespread networks and our in-depth provider schema are used to settle tie-breaks.

-If you like to stream video, download apps and, generally, be free to regularly use mobile data while you’re out and about, this big-data category is for you.
-We use 60GB as the basis for selecting a monthly prepaid plan and like to keep costs under $55 per month for our category winners.
+If you like to stream video, download apps and, generally, be free to regularly use mobile data while you’re out and about, this big-data prepaid category is for you.
+We use 60GB as the minimum for selecting a monthly prepaid plan and like to keep average first-year costs under $55 per month for our category winners.

 Additional details